 3. Ride a Horse-Drawn Carriage: As you might already know, no cars are allowed on the island.
 You can get around by horse-drawn carriages, riding bike or walking.
 With tickets available at the ticket window, horse-drawn carriage rides provide an authentic way of transportation.
 They are available for tours, serve as taxis and available for weddings.

 4. Bike the Island: You can choose to bring your own bike along on the ferry or rent a bike from the island.
-Once you have a bike, you can bike the 8 miles around the island which takes about an hour or more if you stop and enjoy the scenery and sites.
-8 miles might sound like a lot but they fly by with all to see.
+Once you have a bike, you can pedal the 8 miles around the island, which takes about an hour or more if you stop and enjoy the scenery and sites.
+Eight miles might sound like a lot, but they fly by with all to see.
 Just don’t forget to bring a bottle of water.

 5. Visit Arch Rock: While on your scenic bike ride, you’ll want to visit Arch Rock.
-A natural limestone arch formed during the post-glacial period.
-You can visit this attraction by the top or climb the stairs from the bottom while you’re riding by this amazing natural rock formation.
+Arch Rock is a natural limestone arch formed during the post-glacial period.
+You can visit this attraction via the top or climb the stairs from the bottom while you’re riding by this amazing natural rock formation.

-7. Butterfly House: This house is filled with hundreds of beautiful, rare and colorful butterflies.
-The butterflies fly around you and if you’re lucky enough they will land on you offering great photo opportunities.
+7. Butterfly House: This house is filled with hundreds of beautiful, rare, and colorful butterflies.
+The butterflies fly around and if you’re lucky enough they will land on you, offering a great photo opportunity.
 If you love this idea you won’t want to miss Insect World and the turtle pond.

-9. Kayak or Paddleboard: Great Turtle Kayak Tours offer kayaking and paddleboarding on Mackinac Island with instructional tours and fun for all ages.
-A great way to enjoy the warm weather and beautiful lake while sightseeing.
+9. Kayak or Paddleboard: Great Turtle Kayak Tours offer kayaking and paddleboarding on Mackinac Island with instructional tours, which is fun for all ages.
+This is a great way to enjoy the warm weather and beautiful lake while sightseeing.

 You might also like:

-16 Things you Must Do in Michigan this Summer: There’s no better place to experience summer than Michigan with all our miles of sandy beach, rivers, lakes and forests.
+16 Things you Must Do in Michigan this Summer: There’s no better place to experience summer than Michigan our miles of sandy beaches, rivers, lakes, and forests.
 There’s so much to do, you’ll never cram it all into one summer.
 But why not have fun trying?
 This list of must-do Michigan summer activities will give you a good start.